What do I have to know about my computer to use the Flip-Pal mobile scanner?

 Does the Flip-Pal mobile scanner work with Apple computers?

 Absolutely.
 Mac users can use the Flip-Pal mobile scanner to scan photos, then transfer the resulting JPEG images to their computers just as they would with a digital camera.
-You will find a Mac-specific help section in these Frequently Asked Questions, below.
+You will find a Mac-specific help section in that section of Frequently Asked Questions.

 When I shut my Flip-Pal off and then turned it back on, the Flip-Pal does not show the date and time like it did when I replaced the batteries.
 It goes directly to the Flip-Pal logo.
 How do I know the scanner has the correct date and time?